 Learning resources are available in all of the skills laboratories to meet program needs.
-Skills laboratories include: nursing (2), nurse aide (1) radiologic technology (2), surgical technology (1), and physical therapist assistant (1).
+There are ten skills laboratories including: nursing (2), nurse aide (1) radiologic technology (2), surgical technology (1), physical therapist assistant (1), cardiovascular technology (1), anatomy (1) and one multipurpose lab.
 These skills laboratories provide an area for student practice and skills performance evaluation under faculty supervision.
 Each laboratory contains equipment identified by program faculty as necessary for instruction.

 Students are required to participate as subject or patient simulators during class, skills laboratory, and clinical learning experiences.
 The learning experiences are conducted in a respectful, safe, and professional manner at all times.
 Supply storage is provided in secured, walk-in storage rooms located in or adjacent to the laboratories.

 Open laboratory hours are available in some skills laboratories and upon request.
 Laboratory equipment is in good working order and is maintained on an ongoing basis by Riverside Regional Medical Center Biomed Department, Laerdal, and Hill-Rom.

+SIMULATION LABORATORY

-SIMULATION LABORATORY: The simulation skills laboratory contains a SimMan 3G[®], computerized, interactive, high fidelity simulation mannequin who talks, breathes, and responds like a patient.
-SimMan 3G[®] provides students with learning opportunities in a variety of realistic patient care situations in a safe learning environment.
-The simulation skills laboratory also contains a SimJunior[®] pediatric simulator that represents a six year old boy with a wide range of conditions from a healthy talking child to an unresponsive, critical patient.
+The two-bed simulation skills laboratory contains three simulation manikins: (1) SimMan 3G® is a computerized, interactive, high fidelity simulation manikin who talks, breathes, and responds like a patient to provide students with learning opportunities in a variety of realistic patient care situations in a safe learning environment; (2) SimJunior® pediatric simulator that represents a six-year-old boy with a wide range of conditions from a healthy talking child to an unresponsive, critical patient; (3) Nurse Anne Simulator-Geriatric® is a high-fidelity, full body geriatric simulation manikin with realistic aged skin for accurate physical representation of the older adult.
+This manikin includes physical changes associated with aging such as cataracts, aged teeth, and aged feet to enhance the realism of the simulation experience.
+The laboratory also contains one mounted critical care headboard unit that provides simulations for suctioning, oxygen administration, and electrical access.

 The simulation laboratory is equipped with an audio and video system which allows simulated human interaction between the student and a prerecorded or live human voice, and an audiovisual recording of the simulation for use by the instructor during the debriefing session.